apache/jackrabbit-oak/oak-run/README.md

     --fds            - Path to the FileDataStore configuration file ('path' property is mandatory) --repoHome       - Path of the local reposity home folder.
-Mandatory for --consistency & --track options --track          - Whether to force override the tracked ids (Valid only for --id & --consistency options)
+Mandatory for --consistency & --track options --track          - Whether to force override the tracked ids (Valid only for --id & --consistency options) --verbose        - Outputs backend friendly blobids.
+Adds the sub-directories created in FDS and the changes done for S3/Azure when stored in the respective container.
 Note:
 For using S3DataStore the following additional jars have to be downloaded
     - [commons-logging-1.1.3.jar](http://central.maven.org/maven2/commons-logging/commons-logging/1.1.3/commons-logging-1.1.3.jar)